This is What I Learned When I Finally Set My Finances to Autopilot

 I’m reluctant to hire a financial adviser because, well, I don’t have many finances for one to advise me on.
 But when I logged into my 401(k) account to poke around, it might as well have been jibberish.

-That’s why I signed up for Blooom, an SEC-registered investment advisory firm that optimizes and monitors my 401(k) for me.
+That’s why you can sign up for Blooom, an SEC-registered investment advisory firm that optimizes and monitors your 401(k).

-I didn’t really know where to start with that, so I opted in for the $10 a month service.
-Now Blooom keeps tabs on everything, and I’ll occasionally get an email from the robo-advisor that lets me know my account has been rebalanced.
+If you don’t really know where to start with that, you can opt in for the $10 a month service.
+Blooom keeps tabs on everything for you.

 It’s nice to know that one day I might actually be able to retire.